-The development community has proposed to strike out "included" and insert "considered by the City" to allow the City to consider WDOT's recommendations instead of being required to add WDOT's conditions of approval to the decision.
+The development community has proposed to strike out "included" and insert "considered by the City" to allow the City to consider WDOT's recommendations instead of requiring the City to add WDOT's conditions of approval to the decision.
 Staff agrees with this change.